raza30492/andon-android2/README.md

 ** Issue Detail Page 2 **

 Get UserType: SAMPLING|MERCHANDISING
-SAMPLING:
-    Get all Issue raised by this user if fixAt == null  && issue.raisedBy == user.id :  Issue not fixed yet and is raised by this user only add fixButton
 MERCHANDISING:
     if ackAt == null : problem is not acknowledged yet if(user.buyers.contains(issue.dField2)) : If user is concerned to this issue